Large Beast, Unaligned

 Have the handler name the wolf at the table the first time it shows up.
 Players remember named animals.

 Open with an ambush.
 The wolves close at 50 ft. of walk speed from two directions and try to isolate the rear of the party, which is usually the wizard or the herbalist with the lantern.
 Whoever they hit first gets the worst of it.
-AC 14 and 22 HP per wolf is enough that a level 2 PC won't drop one in a single turn, so the math says you keep the pressure on the same target across two rounds.
+The Bite is +5 to hit for 8 damage (1d10+3) and knocks a Large or smaller creature Prone.
+Pack Tactics grants advantage on attacks against a creature if at least one wolf is within 5 feet, so they coordinate the dogpile.
+AC 14 and 22 HP per wolf is enough that a level 2 PC will not drop one in a single turn, so the math says you keep the pressure on the same target across two rounds.
 Drag the body out of the firelight if you can.
-A pack that fights for meals doesn't waste them.
+A pack that fights for meals does not waste them.

 If you want a memorable fight, give one wolf a scar from a previous fight with a hunter, and let the players notice it after the kill.
 Wolves with stories register as more than HP bags.